soralabs/zen/README.md

 - [Quick Start](#quick-start)

 ## Overview
-Zen is a highly modular conversation engine built in Go that emphasizes pluggable architecture and platform independence.
+Zen is a highly modular AI conversation engine built in Go that emphasizes pluggable architecture and platform independence.
 It provides a flexible foundation for building conversational systems through:

 - Plugin-based architecture with hot-swappable components
 - Multi-provider LLM support (OpenAI, custom providers)